 Property Description admin.port Defines the TCP port on which the PingAccess administrative console runs.
 Default is 9000. admin.bindAddress Defines the IP address that admin.port will bind to.
 This is typically required on multihomed servers having multiple IP addresses.
-The default value of 0.0.0.0 means that the port will bind to all of the server's IP addresses. admin.ssl.ciphers Defines the type of cryptographic ciphers available for use with administrative HTTPS ports. admin.auth Overrides the administrator authentication method .
+The default value of 0.0.0 means that the port will bind to all of the server's IP addresses. admin.ssl.ciphers Defines the type of cryptographic ciphers available for use with administrative HTTPS ports. admin.auth Overrides the administrator authentication method .
 For example, if SSO Authentication is enabled and is somehow misconfigured, this property can be used to bypass the database configuration and force the use of Basic Authentication.
-Commented out by default with value native.
+Commented out by default with value native. admin.acceptors Defines the number of admin acceptor threads used to establish connections.
+The default value is 1. admin.backlog Defines the maximum queue length for incoming admin connection indications.
+The default value is 512. admin.httptransport.coreThreadPoolSize Defines the number of threads to keep in the admin transport pool, even if they are idle.
+The default value is 5. admin.httptransport.ioThreads Defines the number of I/O threads for the admin host.
+A value of 0 is used to denote that PingAccess should automatically calculate the appropriate number of I/O threads for the host.
+The default value is 0. admin.httptransport.maxThreadPoolSize Defines the maximum number of threads for the admin transport pool.
+The default value is -1, which denotes no limit. admin.httptransport.socketTimeout Defines, in milliseconds, the admin socket timeout.
+The default value is 30000.